-- 1. An adverse opinion was issued on the combined financial statements in conformity with generally accepted accounting principles, and a qualified opinion was issued for the omission of the general fixed asset account group on the combined financial statements in conformity with a regulatory basis of accounting prescribed by the Oklahoma State Department of Education. - 2.
-The audit reported one significant deficiency in the internal controls over financial reporting, item 2023-1, which is considered a material weakness. - 3.
-The audit disclosed one instance of noncompliance, item 2023-1, which is material to the financial statements. - 4.
-The audit did not identify any material weaknesses and did not report any significant deficiencies not considered to be material weaknesses in the internal controls over major programs. - 5.
-An unmodified report was issued on the compliance for major programs in conformity with the regulatory basis of accounting. - 6.
-The audit disclosed no audit findings which are required to be reported under the Uniform Guidance, 2 CFR 200.516(a). - 7.
-Programs determined to be major are the COVID-19 Education Stabilization Fund ESSER/ARP/CARES Act Programs (84.425D, 84.425U), which were not clustered in determination. - 8.
+- 1. An adverse opinion was issued on the combined financial statements in conformity with generally accepted accounting principles and a qualified opinion was issued for the omission of the general fixed asset account group on the combined financial statements in conformity with a regulatory basis of accounting prescribed by the Oklahoma State Department of Education. - 2.
+The audit did not identify any material weaknesses and did not report any significant deficiencies not considered to be material weaknesses in the internal controls over financial reporting. - 3.
+The audit did not report any instances of noncompliance which were material to the financial statements. - 4.
+An unmodified opinion report was issued on the compliance of major programs. - 5.
+The audit did not identify any material weaknesses and did not report any significant deficiencies not considered to be material weaknesses in the internal controls over major programs. - 6.
+The audit did not report any audit findings which are required to be reported under Uniform Guidance. - 7.
+Programs determined to be major were the Child Nutrition Programs (10.553, 10.555), which were clustered in determination, and the COVID-19 Education Stabilization Fund ESSER III Program (84.425U). - 8.
 The dollar threshold used to determine between Type A and Type B programs was \$750,000. - 9.
-The district was determined not to be a low-risk auditee.
+The auditee was determined not to be a low-risk auditee.